gh-cli-for-education/gh-education/docs/src/debug/egg-oop-parser.md

 print(4.3.toFixed(2))
 ```

-We wanto to generate an AST like this one:
+We want to generate an AST like this one:

 ```js
 ➜  egg-oop-parser-solution git:(master) ✗ cat examples/dot-num.json